Why 0.9999 . . . Equals 1.0000 Part 1

 Mathematicians and math teachers have thought a lot about .999 . . . , as you can see from the Wikipedia article.
 That article seems to me to make it unnecessarily complicated.
 I don’t like the Archimidean Principle proofs there that are based on the number line and finding a least upper bound, since I don’t see why making the least upper bound 1 matters to 0.999 . . . , which it seems to me could be *less* than the least upper bound, whereas the argument assumes that it *is* the least upper bound.
 I think that proof is assuming its answer, by defining 0.999 . . . in a certain way.

-Another way to think about it is that 0.999 . . . is just another way to write "1", just as I defined zog1 earlier as another way to write .333 . . .
-If you think about it as a separate number, you will get all mixed up because there's no way to make it its own number without wrecking arithmetic.
+Another way to think about it is that 0.999 . . . is as another way to write "1", just as I defined zog1 earlier as another way to write .333 . . .
+If you think about it as a separate number, you get all mixed up because there's no way to make it its own number without wrecking arithmetic.
+Whichever path you take, we get a good joke.

 Question: How many mathematicians does it take to screw in a lightbulb?